nataberishvili/nataberishvili.github.io/README.md

 For more details code can be found here [GitHub Flavored Markdown](https://github.com/nataberishvili/Exploratory_data_analysis_medicare).

+### Fast transition between dplyr and data.table R

+In this post I compare the syntax of R's two most powerful data manipulation libraries: dplyr and data.table.
+I am not here to advocate one package or the other.
+However, while working on a project with unusually large datasets, my preferred package became data.table, for speed and memory efficiency.
+I took a legacy project in dplyr and recreated it in data.table.
+I will show the comparison of syntax and how to translate from dplyr to data.table or vice versa.

+Data.table uses shorter syntax than dplyr but is often more nuanced and complex. dplyr use a pipe operator, which is more intuitive for beginners to read and debug.
+Moreover, many other libraries use pipe operators, such as ggplot2 and tidyr.
+While data.table and dplyr are both widely used in the R community, dplyr is used more broadly and thus offers more opportunities for collaboration.
+Are memory and speed important? when building complex reports and dashboards, and especially when working with very large datasets, data.table has distinct advantages.
+It is up to you which library to use for your analysis!

+For more details code can be found here [Github link](https://github.com/nataberishvili/dplyr-datatable).

 ### Predicting Loan Default - Binary Classification

 For this project I specifically focus less on feature engineering and use a small dataset.
 The main purpose is to build supervised machine learning models with h2o and experiment with hyperparameters.